Carnelian Cabochon with "Eye" Pattern media thumbnails

 Frequently Asked Questions

-Is the eye visible from every angle?
+Is the eye visible from any angle?

 Is it treated or dyed?